 How Much Does the DC Check Casher Bond Cost?

-The DC Check Casher surety bond can cost anywhere between $100 to $375 per year.
+The DC Check Casher surety bond can cost anywhere between $100 to $375 per year or $10 to $38 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $5,000 bond requirement.

 $5,000 Check Casher Bond Cost